Tuesday, 18 March 2008

 We picked a road out of Dunedin, and drove along it, our eyes peeled for interesting and unusual things.
 The first place we ended up was Moeraki, where there are these incredible round boulders.
 Honestly, they look like dinosaur eggs, and are big enough that I struggled to climb up on to one.
 The myth behind them is as follows: Maori legend tells of a great migration, in large sea going waka or canoes, which brought them to Aotearoa from their ancestral home of Hawaiki.
 That same legend tells of an ill-fated greenstone gathering trip of the waka of the Araiteuru people which was wrecked nearby.

 While the remains of the vessel became a reef and kumara (sweet potato) became rocks, the round food baskets or te kahinaki were washed ashore and formed the almost perfectly spherical boulders scattered along a 50 metre stretch of the beach.
-Click on the link for the legend, and a more scientific explanation.

 These boulders are really awesome.
 But what was also wonderful was that the beach was just that: a beach.
 No punters, or stalls.
 No ice-cream sellers, or arcades.
 Just a beach, some awesome rock formations, and sprinklings of very pretty shells (some of which, along with some pretty driftwood, are now decorating our bathroom).
 A truly wild place.
 Marvellous.